Due before the start of lecture on March 31, 2026.

 Begin by downloading the following zip file: ps3_partII.zip

-Keep all of the files in the ps3_partII folder, and open that
+Keep all of the files in that ps3_partII folder, and open that

 folder in VS Code using the File->Open Folder or File->Open menu